LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

   of the rest of the image extensions produced by LCO, because GZip is lossless.

 - 'FEATURES': FITS binary table with the centroids of the detected features in the stacked ThAr arc lamp frames.
   These features are used to fit the wavelength solution.
-The pixel positions are stored in the 'x' and 'y' columns.
+The pixel positions are stored in the 'xcentroid' and 'ycentroid' columns.
-  The 'flux' and 'fluxerror' columns store the brightness of the features.
-The error on the centroid is stored in the 'centroid_error' column.
-The 'traceid' column corresponds to the value in the 'TRACES' extension of the stacked quartz lamp flat.
+  The 'flux' and 'fluxerr' columns store the brightness of the features, while 'corrected_flux' is the blaze-corrected flux and 'peak' is the peak flux in a pixel within the feature.
+  The error on the centroid is stored in the 'centroid_err' column.
+The 'id' column corresponds to the value in the 'TRACES' extension of the stacked quartz lamp flat, while 'order' and 'fiber' are the physical order and fiber number, respectively.
+  'wavelength' is the laboratory vacuum wavelength of each feature.
+  'sharpness', 'roundness1', and 'roundness2' are measures of the 2-D morphology of each feature.

 - 'FIBERS': FITS binary table mapping the order number from the TRACES extension to fiber number.